Do you know the most common sources of sodium?

-Some say that salt is the favorite ingredient of Americans, and many have acquired a taste for a high salt diet.
+Many Americans have acquired a taste for a high salt diet.
 One way to cut back is to skip the table salt.
-However, most sodium in the diet comes from packaged, processed foods.
-Eating these foods less often can reduce your intake of sodium and can help lower your blood pressure or prevent HBP from developing in the first place.
+However, most of the sodium in our diets comes from packaged, processed foods.
+Eating these foods less often can help reduce your sodium intake, lower your blood pressure and/or prevent high blood pressure (HBP or hypertension) from developing in the first place.

 - Processed foods

-- Table salt and Sea Salt (sodium chloride)
+- Table salt, sea salt and kosher salt (sodium chloride)

 - Some over-the-counter drugs